wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 they should ask for it with a flag (eg, -h, or --help).
-If you spam 75 lines of usage in response to an error, it is not useful even in the simple use case and a major headache when the tool is being used non-interactively.
+If you spam 75 lines of usage in response to an error, it is not useful even in the simple use case and a major headache when the tool is being used in a pipeline.
 Consider:

 {% highlight sh %}